cms-nanoAOD/correctionlib/README.md

 gunzip data/examples.json.gz
 ./demo data/examples.json
 ```
-Eventually this will be simplified to a pip install and a `correction-config` utility to retrieve the
-header and linking flags.
+Eventually a `correction-config` utility will be added to retrieve the header and linking flags.

 To compile with python2 support, consider using python 3 :) If you considered that and still
 want to use python2, follow the C++ build instructions and then call `make PYTHON=python2 correctionlib` to compile.